Deepti Bhatnagar: Television

 In 1998, Bhatnagar appeared in a television show Yeh Hai Raaz, replacing Ruby Bhatia in the lead role of a tough cop.

 In 2001, she ventured into television production with the travel shows Yatra, a religious travel guide show and Musafir Hoon Yaaron, an around the world travel guide show, both aired on StarPlus.
 She also hosted both the shows.

-She also produced a TV serial Kabhi Aaye Na Judaai in 2003-04 on Star plus.
+She also produced a TV serial Kabhi Aaye Na Judaai in 2003 on StarPlus.

 Personal life

 Bhatnagar is married to Randeep Arya, the director of her show, Musafir Hoon Yaron.
 Together they have two sons.
+Their first son, Shubh, was born in 2003.
+Six years later, in 2009, they welcomed their second son, Shiv.
+The couple enjoys a fulfilling family life, balancing their professional careers with the joys and responsibilities of parenthood.